Kelvinskell/vpc-role/README.md

 =========
 **vpc-role** is an ansible role that automates the (de)provisioning of AWS Virtual Private Clouds and other resources necessary for the efficient functioning of a VPC.

 In essence, this role manages the creation/deletion of a VPC, subnets, internet gateway and route tables.
-Thus giving you the ability to easiy standardise your cloud infrastructure across several accounts in your AWS Organisation.
+Thus giving you the ability to easily standardise your cloud infrastructure across several accounts in your AWS Organisation.

 Requirements